Daisuke Matsui

-Daisuke Matsui (松井 大輔, Matsui Daisuke) is a Japanese professional footballer who plays for YSCC Yokohama.
-He previously played for the Japanese national team.
-His wife is Japanese actress Rosa Kato.
+Daisuke Matsui (松井 大輔, Matsui Daisuke) is a Japanese former professional footballer who played as a midfielder.
+He previously played for the Japan national team.
+His former wife is Japanese actress Rosa Kato.

 Club career

 Early years

 In 2000, Matsui graduated from Kagoshima Jitsugyo High School (鹿児島実業高校) and began his professional career with Kyoto Purple Sanga of the J1 League.

 Kyoto Purple Sanga

 After his J1 League rookie season Purple Sanga were relegated to J2 League.
 However, the following season Matsui played a prominent role in helping his club finish first in J2, earning the club a promotion back to J1.
 In 2002 the club continued their success by having a strong season, finishing sixth in the league and winning the Emperor's Cup.
 The club's success and Matsui's increased exposure lead to Matsui being called up to the national team for the first time in 2003.
 However, his club was again relegated to J2 after the 2003 season, and could not earn a return to Division 1 after the 2004 season.